-If you missed the notice, the TRDP is ending on December 31, 2018.
-For coverage effective 1 January 2019, military retirees and families will be eligible to purchase any of the dental plans offered through the FEDVIP program.
+Military retirees and families are now eligible to purchase any of the dental plans offered through the FEDVIP program.

-You’ll have to enroll in the FEDVIP program during the open season this fall if you want to have dental coverage through FEDVIP in 2019.
-The 2018 open season will run from Monday, November 12, 2018, to Monday, December 10, 2018 (ET), and during this time, you will make selections for your coverage during 2019.
+You’ll have to enroll in the FEDVIP program during the open season fall if you want to have dental coverage for the following year.
+The 2020 Tricare Open Season will run from November 9, 2020, to Monday, December 14, 2020.
+During this time, you will make selections for your coverage during 2019.

 FEDVIP has a wide variety of plans from which to choose.
 Each plan has a different cost and provides different benefits.
 So you’ll have to do some reading and thinking to find out which plan might be right for you.